Hajar013/LibraryWebApiFinal/README.md

 # Library Web Management System

-## Final Project for Assal Technology Training
+## Final Project for Asal Technologies Training

 This project is a **Library Management System** built using **.NET Core**, **C#**, and **RESTful APIs**.
 The system focuses on efficiently managing library resources and user interactions.
 It showcases modern software development practices, including modular code design using **3-Tier architecture** and the **Repository pattern**.